napierSLAM/Robot-Mapping/README.md

 Traversing is recording heading and distance travelled:

 A heading is taken
 The bot moves
 The distance is recorded
 The bot turns
 A new heading is taken
 The bot moves
 The distance is recorded
 The bot turns
 A new heading is taken
 etc.

+## Distance

+For this purpose, distance can be recorded using an optical sensor (see motor folder) A disc with slots cut in it is mounted on the inside (opposite to wheel) of a drive shaft The drive shaft is connected to a geared dc motor

+The optical sensor has a slot with a beam of infra red light The disk sits in the slot and as the disk spins the slots break the beam